hsghori/CS-Notes/high-performance-computer-architecture.md

 we nee to be careful with what we choose as `pdist`.
 If we choose a small value, we will still have to wait a while for the data to arrive from memory.
-If we choose a large value, the value may sit in the cache for too long and get overriden.
+If we choose a large value, the value may sit in the cache for too long and get overridden.
 The correct value for `pdist` is processor dependent.

 __Hardware prefetching__ is a method of prefetching where the hardware attempts to determine what will be requested next.
 There are a few different implementations: